thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-5/index.md

 ## Unlock Your Potential

-We can live better lives when we can build systems to manage every aspect of our lives.
+To be your best self in this perspective, build systems to manage every aspect of your life, so you can learn from your experiences - good and bad.
 Try to automate as much as you can, but be aware that we cannot automate human emotions or relationships.

 ## Is It Time To Level Up?